ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       $COMINgfs/gfs.$yyyymmdd/$hh/atmos

 ``FIXLAM_NCO_BASEDIR``: (Default: "")
    The base directory containing pregenerated grid, orography, and surface climatology files.
-For the pregenerated grid specified by ``PREDEF_GRID_NAME``, these "fixed" files are located in:
+For the pregenerated grid type specified in the variable ``PREDEF_GRID_NAME``, these "fixed" files are located in:

    .. code-block:: console

       ${FIXLAM_NCO_BASEDIR}/${PREDEF_GRID_NAME}

    The workflow scripts will create a symlink in the experiment directory that will point to a subdirectory (having the name of the grid being used) under this directory.
-This variable should be set to a null string in this file, but it can be specified in the user-specified workflow configuration file (e.g., ``config.sh``).
+This variable should be set to a null string in ``config_defaults.sh`` and specified by the user in the workflow configuration file (``config.sh``).

 ``STMP``: (Default: "/base/path/of/directory/containing/model/input/and/raw/output/files")
    The beginning portion of the path to the directory that will contain :term:`cycle-dependent` model input files, symlinks to :term:`cycle-independent` input files, and raw (i.e., before post-processing) forecast output files for a given :term:`cycle`.
 The format for cycle dates (cdate) is ``cdate="${YYYYMMDD}${HH}"``, where the date is specified using YYYYMMDD format, and the hour is specified using HH format.
 The files for a cycle date will be located in the following directory: